I would like to welcome Charlotte Middleton as my next apprentice

 I see this 2 year position as a testing ground for a new potter to see the rigors and rewards of this life first hand and come to know if it might be a good fit for you or not.
 This kind of knowledge is not gained theoretically.
 It will come from jumping in.
 That means that you would begin to sell your work locally and develop ways to present yourself to an audience whether it is people in the community, on line, or in gallery settings.

-The assistantship is not a paid position.
+The apprenticeship is not a paid position.
 There is no housing included.
 The arrangement is based on an exchange of services.
 It involves 12 hours of work each week from an assistant helping me with a variety of studio tasks (none of which include making my pieces).

 In exchange for that time working for me, I would offer a studio space of your own, full access to my range of knowledge, guidance, and all aspects of the working studio including use of electric kilns for bisque and a high fire gas kiln.